swseverance/core/tutorials/guides/02_react/react.md

 Now you should see the stock prices (last 2 columns) update at regular intervals.

-Finally, extract the `Bid` and the `Ask` from the state of the `StockDetails` component and create a stream subscription by passing the `setPrices` method as a handler for the new stream data and the `RIC` to target the stock for which to get the prices.
+Finally, extract the `Bid` and the `Ask` from the state of the `<StockDetails />` component and create a stream subscription by passing the `setPrices` method as a handler for the new stream data and the `RIC` to target the stock for which to get the prices.

 ```javascript
 import { subscribeForInstrumentStream } from "./glue";